JingyiGu/synthetic-rare-event-benchmark/README.md

 ## 📂 Dataset Index

 Each dataset below includes a brief description and a direct access link.
-For full metadata (e.g., event type, use cases, references), see the [full table](./datasets_table.tex).
+For full description, please see our paper.

 ### 🌧️ Image Data
 - **US Precipitation** — Hourly 2-D heatmaps for rainfall extremes